Practical Potty Training

 - Encourage them to tell you when they have to poo.

 - Look for signs.
-This will sometimes be when they hide, make a poo face or are standing still and focusing.
+This will sometimes be when they hide, make a poo face, or stand still and focus.

 - Encourage them to stay on the potty for that 3-5 minutes, but don’t get to a point where they are crying or you are forcing them to stay.
 This takes the fun out of it.